Turmeric Ginger Butternut Squash Soup

 Simple Roasted Tomato Soup (Easy, Vegan + Healthy)

 When it comes to easy and nutritious, nothing comes closer than this simple roasted tomato soup.
-Not only is it full of phytonutrients from tomatoes, onion, and bell peppers, it’s also a great cold-weather comfort food.
+Not only is it full of phytonutrients from tomatoes, onion, and bell peppers, it’s also a great warm weather soup or cold-weather comfort food.

 Print